What is Pinch Off Voltage? Explained with Examples

 So, you can understand the pinch-off voltage is not a particular voltage.
 It is a range of voltage.
 Although the meaning of Pinch off is threshold so at the voltage from when the current gets constant is referred to as Pinch Off Voltage.
 It can be understood very easily with an example.

 For example, the VGS or gate-to-source voltage is zero.
 Now, at starting 2V is applied across the drain to the source(VDS) and it is increasing rapidly.
 Let's assume that the starting current flow was 1A and it also increased as the VDS increased.
 Now when the VDS reaches 10V, the current flow reaches 5A.
-Now, up to 15V current flow constant at 5A.
-After 15V the FET got to break down or it goes avalanche region and a very high current starts flowing.
+Now, up to 15V, the current flow will remain constant at 5A.
+After 15V the FET has to break down or it goes to the avalanche region and a very high current starts flowing.
 The voltage between 10 to 15V is called pinch-off region voltage.
-It may be any voltage such as 11V or 12V or 12.1V.
+It may be any voltage such as 11V, 12V or 12.1V.

 The pinch-off region is mostly seen in the JFET or Junction Field Effect Transistor.
 Also, you will see the pinch-off region in FET is very similar to the linear operating region of the Bipolar Junction Transistor or BJT.